Yaohui-Huang/yaohui-huang.github.io/_news/announcement_2023-2.md

 related_posts: false
 ---

 One paper (first author) on diabetic blood glucose prediction using GNN was accepted by Fron.
-Physiol. in 2023. :sparkles:
+Physiol.
+(JCR Q2) in 2023. :sparkles: